cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-21-seven-reasons-to-go-for-a-phd-in-computer-science.md

   <iframe width="560" height="349" src="https://www.youtube.com/embed/IrFS2e-4gqU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-# The Ugly

-## 4. Set Yourself Apart From The Competition
+# Set Yourself Apart From The Competition

 You probably want to be [more than just a programmer](https://www.cesarsotovalero.net/blog/hermit-programmers-are-dead.html), and that's great.
 The Ph.D. journey will arm you with a set of technical and non-technical skills to satisfy this ambition.